1901 New Games and Amusements

 By: Meredith Nugent Original copyright year: 1901

-Although there are other non-bubble related games described, this is a true Bible of Bubble Tricks.
-If you absorbed all this book has to offer, your skills would be stronger than many people today who call themselves Pros.
+Although there are other non-bubble related games in this book, this is a true Bible of 1900 Bubble Tricks.
+If you absorbed all this book has to offer, your skills would be stronger than many bubble show performers today.

 Nugent took what was known about bubble play, added his own inventions & imagined a future that included family sized and full stage bubble shows.
 Enjoy his clear instructions and vivid illustrations.